 Report annually on supply chain due diligence

 Stein Mart reports annually on supply chain due diligence by filing a Form SD and a Conflict Minerals Report with the SEC.

 Due Diligence Results

-Certain responses provided by suppliers to the CMRT included the names of facilities listed by the suppliers as smelters or refiners.
+Certain of the responses provided by suppliers to the CMRT included the names of facilities listed by the suppliers as smelters or refiners.
 We do not have a direct relationship with 3TG smelters and refiners and do not perform or direct audits of these entities within our supply chain.
-We compared the facilities listed in these responses to the list of smelters maintained by the Responsible Minerals Initiative (RMI), and if a supplier indicated that the facility was Conflict-Free, confirmed that the name was listed by the RMI as such.
+We compared the facilities listed in these responses to the list of smelters maintained by Responsible Minerals Initiative, and if a supplier indicated that the facility was Conflict-Free, confirmed that the name was listed by the RMI as such.

-I .
-A significant number of the responses received either provided data at a company or subsidiary level and chose not to provide information at the component level, or did not specify the smelters or refiners used for components supplied to Stein Mart.
-Accordingly, we are unable to determine, in those cases, whether any of the 3TGs reported by the suppliers were contained in components or parts supplied to us, or to validate that any of the smelters or refiners identified are actually in our supply chain.
+A significant number of the responses received either provided data at a company or divisional level or did not specify the smelters or refiners used for materials supplied to Stein Mart.
+Accordingly, we are unable to determine, in those cases, whether the 3TGs reported by certain suppliers were contained in components supplied to us, or to validate that any of these smelters or refiners are actually in our supply chain.

 Steps to be taken to mitigate risk